crystallabs/event_handler/README.md

 object.

-When wrappers are created implicitly by `on()`, each handler is given a different wrapper object even if added multiple times.
-A call to `off()` will find the first wrapper instance of this handler and remove it from the list.
+When wrappers are created implicitly by `on()`, each handler is given a different wrapper object even if added multiple times for the same event.
+A call to
+`off()` will find the first wrapper instance of this handler and remove it from the list.
 If a handler is added to an event more than once, it is necessary to call